 Mercy has adopted leading industry protocols to ensure the highest quality and safety standards to keep our patients, co-workers and visitors as safe as possible while on our campus.
-Mercy is restricting visitors at its hospital campuses and clinics across Oklahoma and providing guidelines for mask requirements on campus.
+Mercy is currently restricting visitors at its hospital campuses and clinics across Oklahoma and providing guidelines for mask requirements on campus.

 We appreciate your patience and understanding as Mercy’s response evolves and protocols are updated.
-Ultimately, the goal is to maintain the safest possible environment.

 Admitted Patients/Swing Bed Patients:

 - Except as permitted under the No Patient Left Alone Act, visitor hours are 7 a.m. to 7 p.m.

 - Non-COVID adult patients will be allowed one designated caregiver for the day for inpatient stay or outpatient visit.
 This visitor may not be exchanged with another guest during a patient’s visit.

 - Caregivers must wear a mask at all times.

 - Caregivers need to remain in the room with the patient and not wander throughout the facility.

 - Caregivers may be allowed to order from the cafeteria to eat in the patient room.